COVID-19 Campus Operations and Guidance

 A Stevens education yields results.
 Our students make connections, find careers and change the world, often before they've stepped off campus.

-School pride is on full display whenever our scholar-athletes are at home competing.
-Individual and team accomplishments at national tournaments, which include NCAA national championships, have contributed to the university's national profile and reputation.
+School pride is on display when our scholar-athletes are at home competing.
+Individual and team accomplishments at national tournaments, including NCAA championships, have contributed to our profile and reputation.

-Stevens' performing arts community welcomes and encourages all students to participate in the arts – music, theater and dance – whether onstage or behind the scenes.
-A scene from "The Money Song", featured in a production of The World Goes Round.
+Stevens' performing arts community encourages all students to participate in the arts – music, theater and dance – onstage or behind the scenes.
+A scene from a production of Avenue Q.

 Our students come from around the world, adding to the richness of campus culture with their unique heritage.
-The annual Unity Show features performances – music, drama and dance – celebrating student culture and heritage.
+The annual Unity Carnival features games and performances – music, drama and dance – celebrating student culture and heritage.

 Stevens' beautiful campus directly facing Manhattan offers plenty of scenic spots to meet up with friends, or to simply take a moment of reflection in between classes.